dlamarca1/project1/README.md

-# Digital Innovation One Class Project: Building a Point and access management API.
+# Digital Innovation One Class Project: Building a Point and access management API with Spring Boot.

 #Java Project